- air (v.)

 - air (n.1)

-- c.1300, "invisible gases that make up the atmosphere," from Old French air "atmosphere, breeze, weather" (12c.), from Latin aerem (nominative aer) "air, lower atmosphere, sky," from Greek aer (genitive aeros) "air" (related to aenai "to blow, breathe"), of unknown origin, possibly from a base *awer- and thus related to aeirein "to raise" and arteria "windpipe, artery" (see aorta) on notion of "lifting, that which rises."
+- c.1300, "invisible gases that make up the atmosphere," from Old French air "atmosphere, breeze, weather" (12c.), from Latin aerem (nominative aer) "air, lower atmosphere, sky," from Greek aer (genitive aeros) "air" (related to aenai "to blow, breathe"), which is of unknown origin, possibly from a base *awer- and thus related to aeirein "to raise" and arteria "windpipe, artery" (see aorta) on notion of "lifting, that which rises."
 In Homer mostly "thick air, mist;" later "air" as one of the four elements.

 Words for "air" in Indo-European languages tend to be associated with wind, brightness, sky.
 In English, air replaced native lyft, luft (see loft (n.)).
 To be in the air "in general awareness" is from 1875; up in the air "uncertain, doubtful" is from 1752.
 To build castles in the air is from 1590s (in 17c.
 English had airmonger "one preoccupied with visionary projects").
 Broadcasting sense (as in on the air) first recorded 1927.
 To give (someone) the air "dismiss" is from 1900.
 Air pollution is attested by 1870.